Thomas-Walker-Lynch/DA2X/doc/context.md

 Among the first things that c2 does is that it copies `GeneralConvey·args.tableau`, which points to c1's tableau, into its own `ns##·Tableau.tableau_up`.
-This will be needed later for resolving indirect `GeneralConveyance·Ptr` values.
+This will be needed later for resolving indirect `GeneralSequence·Ptr` values.

-c2 was obliged to do this copy, because c1 and `general_convey` do not know where the c2's tableau is located, whereas c2 has this information compiled into it.
+c2 was obliged to do this copy, because c1 and `general_continue` do not know where the c2's tableau is located, whereas c2 has this information compiled into it.
 Perhaps we could have instead added a child tableau pointer to connections. (another potential other improvement to add to the list along with separating out the constant connection network.)